 To be sure, it’s a dramatic headline.
-And it’s on a subject about which you — as a regular AVPS reader — are already well informed: The one-month-away switch over from the “mag stripe” standard to the “chip-and-pin” EMV variety for American credit cards, which is only a month away.
+And it addresses a subject that you, as a regular AVPS reader, are already knowledgeable about: the imminent transition from the “mag stripe” standard to the “chip-and-pin” EMV variety for American credit cards, which is only a month away.

 But with Time (and once we would have said “Time Magazine,” but Time exists as much as a newsgathering website now, at Time.com, as it does as a print source — precisely the sorts of changes we’re talking about) now officially bannering the changes, we wanted you to know how the story is being told to many of your customers, who are still trying to keep up with the transition, or still awaiting their EMV-chipped replacement cards in the mail.

 Time gives unsuspecting consumers a little bit of a warning about those arriving cards, telling them that “sadly, it has nothing to do with a more favorable interest rate or an exciting new reward program.
 Instead, it’s a security upgrade infusing our old-fangled cards with some modern technology at last.”

 And then they give a little history about that “at last:”

 “For Americans, the change to chip-and-PIN is long overdue.
 As of last year, 83% of western European consumers had chip cards, compared to just 7% of stateside shoppers.
 France, the first country to adopt the new cards, did so back in the 1980s.
 But this is the year that the U.S. starts going all-in.
 According to information provided by VISA, industry analysts estimate 70% of the country’s credit cards and 41% of its debit cards will be upgraded to chip technology by the end of this year.”